-We’ve loads of experience of bike fitting here at Cycling Weekly, with a hub linking to all our bike fitting advice.
-So here’s a summary of our best advice on how to choose a bike that fits you.
+We’ve loads of experience of bike fitting here at Cycling Weekly, and have collected all our hints, tips and how to guide in one helpful bike fitting advice hub.
+We highly recommend taking time to read and watch through each element, but if you're pressed for time, or just want an overview of what you need to know, here’s a summary of our best advice on how to choose a bike that fits you.

 The importance of reach and stack

-Key dimensions to get right are the reach and stack of your bike frame.
+These are key dimensions to get right sized bike frame.
 The reach measures how long horizontally the frame is from the middle of the crank pivot to the top of the head tube, while the stack measures the vertical distance between these two points.

 So these are defined measurements that you can use to compare different bikes and select the right sized frame for you.
-We’ve a lot more detail on reach and stack and other elements of a bike’s geometry and their effects on how a bike will fit and ride.
+We’ve a lot more detail on in the road bike geometry page mentioned above, including why this measurement effects how a bike will fit and ride.

 Your optimum reach and stack will depend on the type of riding you’re doing.
 A race bike frame will typically have a longer reach and a lower stack, to put you in a lower, more aero position, while a bike geared towards endurance riders will have a shorter reach and higher stack, so that you ride in a more upright position.

-If you’ve had a pro bike fit, you’ll have an idea of the optimal range of reach and stack to look for, which you can use to shortlist models and sizes that should fit you.
-It’s worth bearing in mind that a very racy position might not work for you – we’ve asked whether you really need a position as aggressive as the pros.
+If you’ve had a professional bike fit (see below for more information), you’ll have an idea of the optimal range of reach and stack to look for, which you can use to shortlist models and sizes that should fit you.

 The best way to be sure that your bike will fit you and that it’s set up right is to invest in a professional bike fit.
 A bike fitter will spend several hours with you, setting you up on a test bike indoors and having you ride it as they adjust the position of your saddle, bars and other components, to see how these changes affect your riding.

 It’s worth bearing in mind that your optimal fit may change over time, as age, weight and flexibility change.
-So we’ve advice on why you might want to get your bike fit recalibrated and some case histories of people who’ve benefited from a new bike fit.
+So we’ve advise getting your bike fit recallobrated in our page dedicated to five reasons you need to get a fresh bike fit (opens in new tab).